Local history - College Road and Townshend House

 Between about 1867 and 1905 Radnor House was the home of banker Christopher Dove Barker (1829-1905) and his wife Alice Gray Elmslie (1835-1918) who had nine children.

-Alice was the daughter of Adam Wallace Elmslie, a retired proprietor, West Indies, and Sarah Loyd.
-It seems the Elmslie family had inherited sugar cane plantations in Jamaica.
+Alice was the daughter of Adam Wallace Elmslie, a retired proprietor of the West Indies, and Sarah Loyd.
+The Elmslie family had inherited sugar cane plantations in Jamaica, which was probably the basis of their fortune.

 Radnor House was altered, circa 1882, by Alice's cousin, the architect Edmund Wallace Elmslie who designed Great Malvern Railway Station and the Imperial Hotel, now Malvern St James School.